 Steven T. Stull, Mr. Stull joined our Board of Directors in October 2000.
-58 Since 1992, Mr. Stull has served as president of Class I Advantage Capital Partners, a private equity firm, which he co-founded, serving as the firm's chief executive Director since officer and directing investment policy, overall 2000 operations, strategic planning, and fundraising activities; Term expires 2020 overseeing investments and portfolio companies in the technology, business, financial and information services industries.
+Since 1992, Mr. Stull has served as president of Advantage Capital Partners, a private equity firm, which he co-founded, serving as the firm's chief executive officer and directing investment policy, overall operations, strategic planning, and fundraising activities; overseeing investments and portfolio companies in the technology, business, financial and information services industries.
 Mr. Stull also serves as a director for numerous private companies, including serving as member of audit and compensation committees.
 Prior to founding Advantage Capital Partners, Mr. Stull served for nine years as an executive in the investment department of General American Life Insurance Company, heading its securities division and personally managing its high yield, convertible, and preferred stock portfolios.
 Mr. Stull also has experience as a chief financial officer of an information services company and has also worked within a commercial bank and a savings and loan association.
-Mr. Stull's qualifications to serve on the Board includes his experience, his perspective regarding ann huainaan finanaial mattam and industme as wall as hi our ousness, mancial matters and moustly, as wen as ms detailed and in-depth knowledge of the issues, opportunities and challenges facing the Company.
+Mr. Stull's qualifications to serve on the Board includes his experience, his perspective regarding our business, financial matters and industry, as well as his detailed and in-depth knowledge of the issues, opportunities and challenges facing the Company.